 Samantha Laycock-Smith – Head Teacher

-As the Head Teacher of Roberttown CE (VC) J&I School Sam is a member of the Governing Body.
+As the Head Teacher of Roberttown CE (VC) J&I School Samantha is a member of the Governing Body.
 She became a governor in 1998 when she joined the school as Deputy Head Teacher.
 Being a member of the Governing Body gives her the chance to meet with all the governors on a regular basis and work with them to make our school even better.
 In her spare time she enjoys spending time with her family, playing the piano, reading and visiting the theatre and cinema.

 Louise Wood- Staff Governor

-Louise Wood is the Deputy Head Teacher and a class teacher.
-She has been involved in Governing Body meetings since her appointment in April 2001, either as Staff Governor or as an observer.
-This gives her the opportunity to support the Head Teacher with the continual development of the school and to keep up to date with Governing Body matters.
-Louise has a daughter, who also attends Roberttown School, and she keeps her fairly busy with dancing and Brownies.
-In her spare time Louise enjoys being in the outdoors, camping and relaxing with friends.
+Louise is the Deputy Headteacher and a classteacher.
+She has been involved in Governing Body meetings since her appointment in April 2001. either as a Staff Governor or as an observer.
+This gives her the opportunity to support the Headteacher with the continual development of the school and keep up to date with Governing Body issues.
+Louise has a 10 year old daughter who also attends Roberttown School, and she keeps her fairly busy with dancing and gymnastics.
+In her spare time Louise enjoys being in the outdoors, caravanning, walking her dog- Max and relaxing with friends.

 Suzanne Goodall– Co-opted Governor